 - PhD Informatics: IPAB: Robotics, Computer Vision, Computer Graphics and Animation

 - PhD Informatics: ILCC: Language Processing, Speech Technology, Information Retrieval, Cognition

 Candidates must also meet certain minimum requirements for English language competency.

 The scholarship will be awarded on the basis of academic merit with candidates expecting to obtain a high academic award from their most recent degree.
 In practice, this means a 1st class UK degree or a distinction at UK Masters level in a relevant discipline.
 Students with non-UK qualifications should check the equivalence of their degrees.

-The application is a two stage process; if you wish to be considered for a scholarship to support your PhD studies then you must submit both a EUCLID programme application and an online scholarship application by the stated deadlines.
+The application is a two stage process; if you wish to be considered for a scholarship to support your PhD studies then you must submit both a EUCLID programme application and submit an application form by the stated deadlines.